-Before the official part of the conference, its guests had the opportunity to visit the Crazy Room – furnished and decorated in the style of Alice in Wonderland, it hosted an exhibition of games translated and co-translated by locatheart: Oculus VR games and console games (these enjoyed the biggest popularity), as well as mobile, board and card games.
+Before the official part of the conference, the guests had the opportunity to visit the Crazy Room – furnished and decorated in the style of Alice in Wonderland, it hosted an exhibition of games translated and co-translated by locatheart: Oculus VR games and console games (which enjoyed the biggest popularity), as well as mobile, board and card games.
 The participants had the occasion to talk with those involved in the process of localisation of the presented games.

-Presentation of the games localised by locatheart – which the guests could play – was an exceptionally important item of the agenda.
+Presentation of the games localised by locatheart – which the guests could play – was an exceptionally important part of the agenda.
 Thanks to that, the participants could see for themselves how important good localisation is.
 And not only that – during informal chats with linguists and coordinators who carry out our translation projects, they were able to learn more about the complexities of localisation processes and factors that influence them, highlighting the conference’s main idea.

 The official part of the conference was divided into two sections – three lectures, by Maja Kosioł from Ten Square Games, Kamila Puzdrowska from locatheart and Wiktoria Paciorek from CD PROJEKT RED, respectively; and a discussion panel with Ewa Dacko from Ten Square Games, Paula Mackiewicz-Armstrong from CD PROJEKT RED and Asia Mleczak from Mana Translation.
-The panel was led by Szymon Neubauer-Vasquez from locatheart.
+The panel was moderated by Szymon Neubauer-Vasquez from locatheart.

 Mobile game LQA

 During her presentation, Maja Kosioł spoke about the LQA stage of mobile game localisation, how vital it is, and what the potential consequences of skipping it are.
-She explained how LQA is performed at Ten Square Games and what aspects of it are particularly emphasized.
+She explained how LQA is performed at Ten Square Games and what aspects of it are particularly emphasised.
 From her speech, we learned about the importance of promoting localisation values and LQA, communication and working on concrete data collected during project preparation.

 3 pillars of successful localisation